atbcb/ICTTestingBaseline/docs/17Language.md

     1. The value of the `<lang>` attribute must conform to the Internet Assigned Numbers Authority's [IANA  Language subtag registry](http://www.iana.org/assignments/language-subtag-registry).

 #### Test Results
-* If any check fails, the content is not conformant to SC 3.1.1.
+* If any of the above checks fail, this SC fails.

-## Test Procedures for SC 3.1.2
+## Test Procedure for SC 3.1.2
 ### Selector (Identify Content)
 Content that differs from the default language of the page